 Artist Biography – Thaer Abdallah

-Thaer has painted and drawn since he was a child.
-He recalls, “I discovered that art was a world so much larger than the one room which I shared with my parents and twelve siblings.
-I drew on everything – the windows, the walls, the door – to my mother’s dismay!”
+I have painted and drawn since I was a child, when I discovered that art was a world so much larger than the one room which I shared with my parents and ten siblings.
+I drew on everything – the walls, the door – to my mother’s chagrin!